This article is the 1st part (and introduction) to a 9 part series on Universal Restoration vs Eternal Torment (hell).

 To be clear I am NOT arguing for OR against either position.

-(NOTE: since originally writing this article a few years ago, I’ve made many edits as I discovered new information.
+(NOTE: since originally writing this article several years ago, I’ve made many edits as I discovered new information.
 Over time, it has become less unbiased as information was added, especially in articles #2 and #3.
 Just FYI.)

 A Note on Wrath and God’s view of Sin